 News Flash!
 Tarzan and Jane actually had sex.
 Sure this is something we all assume they did (how else were they passing all that time in their treehouse?), but the MGM movies of the 30s and 40s couldn’t obviously show us steamy jungle love so we just had to assume what went on in the dark.
 Yet in 1939 MGM released Tarzan Finds a Son where Jane and Tarzan find a little baby in a crashed plane who they adopt.
 So sex luckily averted.

-Now ten year old boys are not brilliant thinkers so Jack decides that he and Akut must flee to Africa to escape his friend from being put down for killing Paulvitch, and with him disguising Akut as his wheelchair bound grandmother they somehow pull it off.
+Now ten-year-old boys are not brilliant thinkers so Jack decides that he and Akut must flee to Africa to escape his friend from being put down for killing Paulvitch, and with him disguising Akut as his wheelchair-bound grandmother they somehow pull it off.
 This first quarter of the novel is the least credulous.
 Not only do we have Jack Clayton inexplicably being a lover of jungle adventure but while spending afternoons visiting Akut at Paulvitch’s apartment he managed to learn to speak with the ape.
 Lost outposts of Atlantis I can buy but a small boy learning to speak the language of the apes in a matter of days is ridiculous.
-Burroughs clearly wants to make a second Tarzan but this origin story has more holes than cheese grater.
+Burroughs clearly wants to make a second Tarzan but this origin story has more holes than a cheese grater.